makyo/prose-wc/README.md

 ```

 Running `prose-wc` against a file will generate a series of counts that might be of use.
 You can get these counts in a simple, tab-separated format, JSON, or YAML.
 If you're working with a Jekyll markdown file, you can also choose to have this data embedded in the frontmatter as YAML.

+## Other filetypes

+You can use [pandoc](http://pandoc.org) to convert your file and pipe it into prose-wc:

+    pandoc -f latex -t plain my_great_story.tex | prose-wc -